 The single bedroom has a wonderful porthole window looking out onto the garden and a skylight to give the room a light and airy feel.
 There is a chest of drawers and hangers for you to hang your clothes.

 The family room is large with a view of the barn, hooks with hangers for you to hang your clothes and two chest of drawers.

 The double bedroom contains a super-king-size bed which can be set up as twin beds on request.
 This room has two chairs, a clothes rail, an antique chest of drawers and a large antique blanket chest.

 The first floor features a separate WC, a bathroom with a bath and WC, and a separate shower room.
 This is great for lots of people sharing, as queues for the bathroom and WC are significantly reduced!

 The large garden is perfect for those wishing to enjoy the fresh air with a lovely stream running through; damming it to create deep pools or floating wooden 'boats' down out create hours of fun for children and adults alike.
-There is a large picnic table which seats eight for outdoor dining and a rope swing for the tree which smaller guests are welcome to use.
+There is a large picnic table which seats eight for outdoor dining.
 It is surrounded by traditional dry stone walls and Herdwick sheep are regular visitors to the garden so don't worry if you see them in there - they'll find their way out again!
 The dry stone walls are there to keep them out but they are very good climbers (and lawnmowers!).
 There are small trout in the stream and if you sit quietly for long enough outside you might be lucky enough to see the otters, or the local heron which pops by for a snack.

 The cottage is powered by an eco-friendly biomass heating system and the owners provide ecological cleaning products for guests' use.
 They are keen for guests to look after the idyllic valley and visitors are encouraged to be considerate of the beautiful environment around them during their stay.